China to launch moon mission, seeking to be first country in decades to collect lunar rocks

 In July, China launched its Tianwen-1 mission, marking the country’s first attempt to land a rover on Mars.
 NASA launched its Mars mission, called Perseverance, the next week.
 The United Arab Emirates also launched an orbiter to Mars that month.

 In January 2019, China became the first country to successfully land a spacecraft on the far side of the moon.
-On that mission, called Chang’e 4, the craft landed in the Von Kármán crater, located in the South Pole-Aitken basin.
+On that mission, called Chang’e 4, the craft landed in the Von Kármán crater, in the South Pole-Aitken basin.
 The Chinese National Space Administration said the landing “marked a new chapter in the human race’s lunar and space exploration.”

 NASA Administrator Jim Bridenstine calling that landing “a first for humanity and an impressive accomplishment.”